Sanjiin Bayar

-Early life
+Early life and education

 Bayar was born in Ulaanbaatar, the capital of Mongolia, on 24 December 1956.

-His father's given name on official government documents was Sanj, but when he entered the National University of Mongolia, an extra "aa" was mistakenly added to his name and it became "Sanjaa" on his diploma.
-Due to these issues with state registration, Bayar's patronymic name has since then been frequently inconsistent.
+His father's given name on official government documents was Sanj, but when he entered the National University of Mongolia, an extra "aa" was mistakenly added to his name, and it became "Sanjaa" on his diploma.
+Due to these issues with state registration, Bayar's patronymic name has been frequently inconsistent since then.

 According to Bayar's birth certificate, his official name is Sanjaagiin Ulziibayar.
 But when he entered a Russian kindergarten, the administration registered Bayar's full name as "Sandjaagiyn Uldziibair".
-His father infuriated by Bayar's russified name, shortened his name from "Sanjaagiin Ulziibayar" to "Sanjiin Bayar" when registering Bayar to elementary school.
-Many foreign media outlets and even official Mongolian government sources wrongly refer to Bayar as "Sanjaagiin Bayar", causing misconception about his surname.
+His father, infuriated by Bayar's Russified name, shortened his name from "Sanjaagiin Ulziibayar" to "Sanjiin Bayar" when registering Bayar for elementary school.
+Many foreign media outlets and even official Mongolian government sources wrongly refer to Bayar as "Sanjaagiin Bayar", causing a misconception about his surname.

-In 1978, he completed his law degree at the Moscow State University.
-From 1979 to 1983, he worked as an junior officer at the General Staff of Mongolian Armed Forces.
-From 1983 to 1990, Bayar worked as a journalist and editor at the Montsame and Mongolpress news agencies.
+In 1978, he completed his law degree at Moscow State University.
+From 1979 to 1983, he worked as a junior officer at the General Staff of the Mongolian Armed Forces.
+Later from 1983 to 1990, Bayar worked as a journalist and editor at the state-owned Montsame and Mongolpress news agencies.

-From 1990 to 1992 until its dissolution, he was elected MPRP member of the State Baga Khural.
 From 1992 to 1997, he taught at the Academy of Social Sciences, studied in Washington, D.C., and was director of the Mongolian Ministry of Defense's Institute for Strategic Studies.
-From 1997 to 2001, he was the chairman of the Mongolian Presidential office, and from 2001 to 2005 he was Mongolia's Ambassador to Russia.
+From 1997 to 2001, he was the Chief of Staff of the President's Office, and from 2001 to 2005, he was Mongolia's Ambassador to Russia.